ebeshero/DHClass-Hub/Assignments/QGIS/qgis_1.md

 ![](qgis_1/Screen%20Shot%202020-03-11%20at%2012.15.10%20PM%202.png)

+Do you see a “Google” option on the list?
+If you do not, click on “Settings” on the menu, and select the “More Services” tab.
+Ignore the caution message and click on the “Get contributed pack”, and Google will then become available together with a long list of other GIS services.

 Hover over the “Google” option, and then click on the “Google Road” option.
 This is a XYZ Tile layer provided by Google, and all of its labels all over the world are in English.

 ![](qgis_1/Screen%20Shot%202020-03-11%20at%2012.18.48%20PM%202.png)